alexyorke/PurelySharp/README.md

 - **Static Fields**: Access to static fields from other types/assemblies may not always be correctly identified as impure.
 - **External Dependencies**: Methods from third-party libraries without proper annotations might be incorrectly assumed to be pure.
 - **Reflection**: Code using reflection to modify state may evade detection.
-- **Async Methods**: Support for async methods is limited; await expressions may not be properly analyzed.
 - **Constructors**: Analysis of constructors is limited and may miss impurities.
 - **Thread-Static Fields**: Thread-static field access isn't always properly detected as impure.
 - **Volatile Fields**: Reading volatile fields might not be detected as impure.